Never say never. I thought I wouldn’t like grilled fruit, but warm caramel-glazed peaches over vanilla bean ice cream changed my mind.

 A memorable dessert is the last taste you want to leave guests with before they leave your house.
 Imagine warm maple grilled bananas and toasted pistachios served over chocolate ice cream.

-Here are a few simple marinades and quick recipes to keep your grill stoked this summer.
-Remember to watch your grilled fruits carefully; they don't take long to cook.
+Remember to watch your grilled fruits carefully; they don’t take long to cook.

 —By Chef Steve Petusevsky